“Gets outstanding results”

 Solicitors Regulation Authority v Leigh Day et al

-2017.
-Represented SRA at Solicitors Disciplinary Tribunal, in prosecution arising primarily out of Al-Sweady issues.
+Represented SRA at Solicitors Disciplinary Tribunal and before the Divisional Court, in prosecution arising primarily out of Al-Sweady issues.

-2016-17.
-Representing SRA in various prosecutions arising out of Axiom Fund issues.
+Representing SRA in numerous prosecutions arising out of Axiom Fund issues.

 Williams v Architects Registration Board